BingLiang666/CS545-Leetcode-Sorting/README.md

 # CS545-leetcode-problems
-This repo contains some Leetcode practices of course CS545-Data Structures and Algorithms.
+This repo contains two Leetcode practices on Sorting for course CS545-Data Structures and Algorithms.